Financial Planning

 The first step is to understand not everyone is out to help you.
 There are many common sources of financial wisdom, from brokerage firms to social media.
 But there are two main problems with these sources.

-First, you must learn, largely on your own, the difference between good and bad advice, usually without the depth of financial understanding to properly evaluate it!
+First, you must figure out what’s good advice and what’s bad—mostly on your own.
+That’s hard without deep financial knowledge.
 Second, there’s often little to no gatekeeping for the people giving that advice.

 Some social media influencers routinely give terrible advice such as claiming that 0% loans aren’t really debt.
 Even advisors working at mass-market brokerage firms are prone to give less-than-stellar advice.
 Why?
-Because they’re incentivized to sell products that make their firms money, whether or not those products will yield results for the client.
+They push products that earn money for their firms, even if those products don’t help the client.

-A client making $40,000 per year has less ability to put money away than one making six figures, which means their advisors need to make more per transaction in order to pay their own bills.
-They may end up using expensive products with high commissions and fees, creating a cycle that’s very difficult to get out of.
+A client making $40,000 per year has less ability to put money away than one making six figures.
+That means their advisors need to make more per transaction to pay their own bills.
+They may use expensive products with high commissions and fees, creating a cycle that’s very difficult to get out of.

 To put it simply, there is a lot of groundwork that needs to be done if you want to invest without a financial advisor.